Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

 callers will need.
 Exporting them will ensure that the generated ``index.d.ts`` declaration file references those types.
 Also note that you need to import the style file you referenced in your ``package.json`` so it can be processed by Vite.

  .. code-block:: Typescript

     // tuleap/plugins/my-plugin/scripts/lib/my-lib-name/src/index.ts
-    import { MyType, MyOtherType } from "./types";
+    import type { MyType, MyOtherType } from "./types";
     import "../themes/style.scss";

-    export { MyType, MyOtherType };
+    export type { MyType, MyOtherType };
     export function myFunction(param: MyType): MyOtherType {
         //...
     }